Who is considered the next of kin for life insurance?

 - Your life insurance policy does not need to follow next of kin in all states if you list beneficiaries

-- In states that recognize the next of kin order, your wife, husband, or domestic partner are generally at the top
+- In states that recognize the next of kin order, your wife, husband, or domestic partner is generally at the top

 Generally, next of kin is a legal term that determines who inherits a person’s property or who makes funeral arrangements if you die intestate (without a will).